syvhix/La-vie-des-plantes/wp-content/plugins/image-optimization/readme.txt

 By tailoring compression to the level you need, your visitors will enjoy faster load times, improved responsiveness, and a seamless browsing experience.
 Our approach also enables your website to rank higher in search results.
 Since a search engine's ranking is heavily influenced by speed, user experience, and Core Web Vitals, Image Optimizer by Elementor is an invaluable tool for any website, especially one that’s abundant with images.

-= RESOURCES AND SUPPORT =
+= Get Started Today =

-* To learn more about Image Optimizer, go to the Elementor [Help Center](https://go.elementor.com/wp-repo-description-tab-io-help-center/).
+For more information about Image Optimizer, visit our [official website](https://go.elementor.com/wp-repo-description-tab-io-product-page/) or [Try It Now](https://go.elementor.com/wp-repo-description-tab-io-free-trial/).
-* If you have any more questions or need support, simply [contact us](https://go.elementor.com/wp-repo-description-tab-io-contact-us/).
+If you have any questions or need support, feel free to [contact us](https://go.elementor.com/wp-repo-description-tab-io-contact-us/) or visit our [help center](https://go.elementor.com/wp-repo-description-tab-io-help-center/).

+This plugin requires a connection to an active Elementor account in order to identify the user and provide the user with the purchased service.
+This connection is triggered manually by the user via the plugin's settings panel.
+This plugin uses a 3rd party service operated by Elementor, which accepts a standard image in JPG, PNG, GIF or WEBP format and returns a web optimized image based on the selected settings.
+This flow is triggered by the user or automatically (based on the selected plugin settings) on compatible image upload or by manually initiating optimize process.

+== Related Plugins ==
+[Site Mailer](https://wordpress.org/plugins/site-mailer/): Effortlessly manage transactional emails with Site Mailer.
+High deliverability, logs and statistics, and no SMTP plugins needed.

 == Installation ==